The positive outcomes of exercising during breast cancer treatment

 Hints on how to maintain regular exercise during breast cancer treatment

-- Set short- and long-term goals and reward yourself when you achieve them
+- Speak to an exercise professional about setting short- and long-term goals, and think about rewarding yourself when you achieve your goals

 - Buddy up with a friend to make exercising fun and inspiring